Blackyfi/todo_app/associative-table.md

 ### notificationSettings

-This table stores notification settings for tasks.
+This table stores notification preferences for each task with flexible timing options.

 | Column Name | Data Type | Constraints | Description |
 |-------------|-----------|-------------|-------------|